Board of Directors

 FRANCIS B. PALUMBO, PhD, is Professor and Executive Director, University of Maryland School of Pharmacy Center on Drugs and Public Policy in Baltimore, MD.
 He is a licensed pharmacist and a member of the Maryland Bar.
 He has practiced both pharmacy and law.
 Dr. Palumbo and his colleagues at the University of Maryland conducted much of the early work on drug use review, a subject on which they have published widely.
 He has been the principal investigator on major federal research grants examining the use of drugs in long term care patients.
 Dr. Palumbo has many journal articles and presentations to his credit and co-authored a book on containing costs in third party drug programs.
 He maintains an interest in pharmacoeconomics, pharmacoepidemiology and health services research as well as healthcare and food and drug law.
 He has also been very active in several national professional organizations, including the American Pharmacists Association, where he served as President of the Academy of Pharmaceutical Research and Science, and the American Society for Pharmacy Law, where he is a past president.
 He received his BS in pharmacy from the Medical University of South Carolina, MS and PhD in health care administration from the University of Mississippi, and JD from the University of Baltimore School of Law.
 He served in the US Army from 1969-1971.

-ROBERT A. RHOADES is Vice President, Quality & Compliance at QuintilesIMS.
-Within his thirty-seven year career, Mr. Rhoades has been a preferred advisor to senior pharmaceutical and medical device executives regarding compliance and its impact on corporate direction and strategy.
-A skilled practitioner of both the Quality System Regulation (QSR) and the pharmaceutical cGMPs, he has designed and implemented compliance improvement initiatives for major manufacturers in the U.S., Europe, China and India.
-Mr. Rhoades is often engaged to provide post-Warning-Letter guidance and remediation project management to re-establish client credibility with the FDA, as well as assisting manufacturers in proactively designing quality systems to assure successful inspections.
-Mr. Rhoades has also worked in concert with client counsel on a wide variety of legal cases.
-He was selected by client counsel to advise in the contaminated heparin crisis that reached world-wide proportions in 2008.
-Mr. Rhoades’ skills as a public speaker/instructor and project manager have often combined for successful outcomes.
-He has designed and executed quality systems programs and remediation efforts for client companies in China, Europe and India.
-He is frequently an invited speaker at pharmaceutical and medical device conferences in the U.S., Europe and Asia, and has authored several articles on quality-related topics.
-His first book, Risky Business: Managing The Quality of America’s Medicines, was released in February 2004 by FDANews, and is now in its second edition.
-Mr. Rhoades holds a BS in Microbiology from Purdue University and a MBA in Strategic Planning and Operations Management from Lake Forest (IL) Graduate School of Management.
+Bob Rhoades is Vice President of Client Services and Quality leader at Validant.
+Throughout his 38-year career, Mr. Rhoades has been a preferred advisor to senior pharmaceutical and medical device executives seeking counsel on compliance and its impact on corporate direction and business strategy.
+A skilled practitioner of both the Quality System Regulation (QSR) and the pharmaceutical cGMPs, he has designed and implemented compliance improvement initiatives for manufacturers in the US, Europe, India and China.
+He frequently provides post-Warning-Letter guidance and remediation project management to re-establish client credibility with the FDA.
+In addition, he assists manufacturers in proactively designing and optimizing quality systems.
+Mr. Rhoades often works in concert with client counsel on a wide variety of legal cases.
+He was selected by client counsel to advise in the contaminated heparin crisis that reached global proportions in 2008, and has provided third-party expert services in several Consent Decree cases.

 Carmen Shepard | Read Bio